notalk0/Sassy/README.md

 # Sassy

-This is a learning projecy.
+This is a learning project.

 Source: https://www.youtube.com/watch?v=roywYSEPSvc